 The Alaffia basket weaving program began in 2004 and the first Alaffia Basket Weaving Cooperative was established in Tchevié, southern Togo in 2006.
 In 2008, Alaffia baskets were Certified Fair Trade by GiFFT and the Alaffia Internal Control System with full quality parameters was established.
 In November 2014, our Togo basket weaving program underwent a full and rigorous inspection by the Institute for Marketecology (IMO) Fair for Life Social & Fair Trade Certification Program.
 IMO is one of the first and most renowned international bodies for inspection, certification and quality assurance of sustainable products.
 Our Togo baskets are now Certified Fair Trade by IMO.
 Furthermore, our baskets, as well as shea butter, other oils and soaps received IMO's highest possible Fair for Life performance ranking (5).
 To our knowledge, our West African Togo baskets will be the first and only to be Certified Fair Trade.
 The certification covers the baskets woven in our Sokodé, Togo center.

 By providing a fair wage for handwoven grass baskets, we are working to empower communities in West Africa.
 Traditional knowledge is preserved in multiple communities in Northern Ghana, Central Togo, and Northern Togo.
 As part of our commitment to traceability and transparency, each Alaffia basket is labeled as of June 30, 2015 with the weaver's name, village, country, and a lot code linked to the month it was woven.
-All information will soon be cataloged and available in a database on Alaffia's website, fully searchable by our retailers and customers.
 Every single Alaffia basket is unique; they are not mass produced.
 Therefore, the crafting of our baskets is an art, and each weaver deserves direct recognition and credit of their artistic knowledge.
 As importantly, it is no longer acceptable for others to use the blanket statement "we are helping a village in Africa"; we vendors, producers and manufacturers must be fully ready to be unquestionably transparent, and provide not only the village name, but the individual's as well.
 Therefore, you can download a list of our basket weavers:

 Triple milled and long-lasting Good Soap™ is available exclusively at Whole Foods Market.
 It is made with Ethically Traded unrefined shea butter and virgin coconut oil and enhanced with aromatic plant extracts.
 Good Soap™ is offered in 12 refreshing scents: Blackberry, Almond Milk, Peppermint, Cucumber, Wild Strawberry, Coconut, Lavender, Sunshine, Coconut Green Tea, Coconut Oatmeal, Coconut Papaya Mango, and Coconut Volcano.